Wasa language

-Wasa, also rendered as Wassa and Wasaw, is a Central Tano language common to the Wasa people and closely related to the Akan language.
+Wasa, also rendered as Wassa and Wasaw, is an Akan language common to the Wasa people and closely related to Twi-Fante.
 It is spoken by 273,000 in southwestern Ghana, mainly in the Wasa Amenfi West and Wasa Amenfi East districts.
 There are also some Wasa speakers in Ivory Coast.
-Wasa has some mutually intelligibility with Bono (Abron).
+Wasa has limited mutual intelligibility with Bono (Abron).
 Its dialects include Amenfi and Fianse.